Abdullah of Saudi Arabia

 Abdullah was the son of King Abdulaziz and Fahda bint Asi Al Shuraim.
 His mother was a member of the Al Rashid dynasty, historical rivals of the Al Saud dynasty.
 Abdullah held important political posts throughout most of his adult life.
 In 1961 he became mayor of Mecca, his first public office.
 The following year, he was appointed commander of the Saudi Arabian National Guard, a post he was still holding when he became king.
 He also served as deputy defense minister and was named crown prince when his half-brother Fahd took the throne in 1982.
 After King Fahd suffered a serious stroke in 1995, Abdullah became the de facto ruler of Saudi Arabia until ascending the throne a decade later.

-During his reign, Abdullah maintained close relations with the United States and the United Kingdom and bought billions of dollars worth of defense equipment from both states.
-He also gave women the right to vote for municipal councils and to compete in the Olympics.
+During his reign, Abdullah maintained close relations with the United States and the United Kingdom and bought billions of dollars' worth of defense equipment from both states.
 Abdullah maintained the status quo when there were waves of protest in the kingdom during the Arab Spring.
-According to a 2013 BBC report, Saudi Arabia could obtain nuclear weapons at will from Pakistan during Abdullah's reign due to the close relations between the two countries.
-The King had a longstanding relationship with Pakistan, and brokered a compromise between General Pervez Musharraf and ousted Prime Minister Nawaz Sharif, whom he had requested to be exiled to Saudi Arabia for a 10-year exile, following his ouster in the 1999 Pakistani coup d'état.
+He held four of his daughters, which he fathered with Al Anoud Al Fayez whom he married when she was age 15, captive against their will.

 The three crown princes during Abdullah's reign were among the full brothers of King Fahd.
 Upon becoming king in 2005, Abdullah appointed his half-brother Sultan bin Abdulaziz as crown prince.
 When Sultan died in 2011, Sultan's full brother Nayef was named heir to the throne, but Nayef himself died the next year.
 Abdullah then named Salman bin Abdulaziz as crown prince.
-According to various reports, the King married up to 30 times and had more than 35 children.
+According to various reports, Abdullah married up to 30 times and had more than 35 children.
 He was among the wealthiest royals in the world.
-Upon his death in 2015 at age 90, Abdullah was succeeded by his half-brother Salman.
+Upon his death in 2015 at age 90, he was succeeded as King by his half-brother Salman, although Crown Prince Mohammed bin Salman would become de facto ruler of Saudi Arabia.